 Tiana serves on the leadership committees of the firm’s LGBT affinity and ally group, Day Pitney Alliance, and its firm-wide women's initiative, Women Working Together (WWT®).

 Chosen for inclusion in The Best Lawyers in America (Woodward/White, Inc.), Trusts and Estates, 2023

-Chosen for inclusion in Chambers HNW Guide (Chambers & Partners) as a leading lawyer for wealthy individuals and families in Connecticut, 2017-2022
+Chosen for inclusion in Chambers HNW Guide (Chambers & Partners) of recognized practitioners for wealthy individuals and families in Connecticut, 2017-2022

 Maria Miller Stewart "One Woman Makes a Difference" Award, Connecticut Women’s Education and Legal Fund ("CWEALF"), May 2011